Morphology of Galaxies in JWST Fields: Initial Distribution and Evolution of Galaxy Morphology: Morphology Classification

 It is important to note certain limitations in our choice of a single S\'ersic profile for \textsc{GALFIT} in this study.
 Galaxies are known to exhibit multiple morphological components such as disks, bars, spiral arms, bulges, and irregular features resulting from merger or tidal processes.
 In particular, around $10\%$ of galaxies have both bulge components ($n\sim4$) at their centers and exponential disk components ($n\sim1$) in their outskirts simultaneously \citep{hue23, kar23}.
 This inherent complexity in galaxy morphology has led previous studies on high-redshift galaxy morphology to rely on visual classification and use parametric measurements from \textsc{GALFIT} as a supplement.
 Ideally, the inclusion of multiple S\'ersic profiles in the \textsc{GALFIT} configurations would be more beneficial for tracing the detailed morphological structures of real galaxies.
 However, multiple S\'ersic fitting does not work effectively for most high-redshift galaxies with small apparent size ($R_{\rm eff}\lesssim0\farcs2$), and it is very challenging to apply to a large sample of galaxies.
 Therefore, this work opted to use a single S\'ersic profile for the consistency in methodology with the HR5 study and the convenience of analyzing a large sample of high-redshift galaxies.

 In our \textsc{GALFIT} configurations, we employed point spread function (PSF) images generated from \textsc{WebbPSF} \citep{per14} to account for the PSF effect.
-We resampled the PSF images of NIRCam bands to the pixel scale of $0\farcs04~{\rm pixel^{-1}}$.
+We resampled the PSF images of NIRCam bands to the pixel scale of $0\farcs04~{\rm pixel^{-1}}$, with the image sizes of $5\arcsec\times5\arcsec$.
 The size of the PSF convolution box was set to be larger than the total area of the input images.
+Since \textsc{WebbPSF} only creates the simulated PSFs of JWST/NIRCam, it is necessary to test the effect of empirical PSF models which can reflect the quality of real drizzled images \citep{ono23, zhu24}.
+For this reason, we also generated empirical PSFs utilizing \textsc{PSFEx} \citep{ber11} and applied them to the \textsc{GALFIT} analysis of the whole sample.
+We found that the choice of PSF models have little influence on our main results in Section \ref{sec:morp_Mz}.
+We described the details of the tests for empirical PSFs in Appendix C.

 To minimize the cases of obtaining unreasonable results, we imposed constraints on the S\'ersic index, ranging from 0.2 to 10, and the coordinate offsets to $0\farcs1$ (2.5 pixels) from the galaxy center.

-After executing \textsc{GALFIT}, we systematically rejected sources with unreliable solutions, such as large deviations in central coordinates ($|x_{0}^{\rm GALFIT}-x_{0}^{\rm SExtractor}|>10~{\rm pixels}$, $|y_{0}^{\rm GALFIT}-y_{0}^{\rm SExtractor}|>10~{\rm pixels}$), or the uncertainty of the S\'ersic index ($\delta n$) exceeding the value of the S\'ersic index itself ($n\leq\delta n$).
+After executing \textsc{GALFIT}, we systematically rejected sources with unreliable solutions, with the uncertainty of the S\'ersic index ($\delta n$) exceeding the value of the S\'ersic index itself ($n\leq\delta n$).
 The final sample size with this rejection is detailed in the fifth column of { \textbf{Table \ref{tab:samp}}}.

-We additionally evaluated the quality of the GALFIT fitting by computing the residual flux fraction \citep[$RFF$;][]{hoy11} for each galaxy.
+We evaluated the quality of the GALFIT fitting by computing the residual flux fraction \citep[$RFF$;][]{hoy11} for each galaxy.
 The $RFF$ measures the signal in a residual image relative to the sum of the original image.
 As in \citet{hoy12}, the $RFF$ is defined as,

 where $|I(i,j)-I(i,j)^{\rm model}|$ is the residual signal between the input image and the \textsc{GALFIT} model image. $\sigma_{\rm B}$ denotes the background fluctuation, and $S$ is the region selected for this calculation.
 In this study, we selected $S$ as an elliptical region within a semi-major axis of $1.5\times r_{p}$, excluding the central region within a radius of 0.8 kpc.
 In terms of the background fluctuation, we adopted the background sigma for the total area of the masked cutout image, as assumed in \citet{mar16}.
 The equation used for calculating the background fluctuation is as follows,